 This is the second part of a year-long project divided into two semesters.
 The overall project covers the design, analysis, final output, report and presentation.
 In addition to basic requirements of a design process, focus is also on systems approach, application of bioengineering techniques to complex problems and ethical considerations.
 This particular course covers the preparation of students to the project and the conceptual design phase.

 Basic wave shapes and fundamentals of digital electronics circuits.
 Number systems, Boolean algebra.
 Combinatorial and sequential circuits.
 Counter and shift registers.
 Logic networks and their simplification.
 Representing digital circuits with hardware description language.
+Additionally, this course is also about logic circuit design principles and microprocessor applications.
+Different tools from digital circuit design and microprocessor applications are drawn upon in lectures and laboratory sessions.
+Students are exposed to the elements of microcomputer systems with emphasis on hardware and software aspects.
+Design of a microcomputer system is highlighted.

 The student is expected to use the things he/she has learned in school and put them into practice.
 This way the student will gain work experience in their field of study.
 The gained experience will be helpful to finish the final year of study and will provide him/her possible job opportunities for the future.